X

 We also help individuals who are involved in any other family law dispute to ensure you have qualified representation for any other legal matter your family may be involved in.

-What We Do as Sandy, UT Divorce Lawyers
+What We Do as Sandy Divorce Lawyers

 Coil Law

 In Utah, divorce is defined as a separation of marital and legal ties that ends all of the relationships between two people.
-When a couple decides to separate, there are many concerns which both parties have and which the State imposes on divorcing individuals.
+When a couple decides to separate, there are many concerns that both parties have and which the State imposes on divorcing individuals.
 From financial concerns to child support and spousal support, there are many aspects of a separation that can make both sides feel anxious or frustrated.

 Other Practice Areas